-Katowice Culture Nature Festival / The Adventures of a Biblical Hero / Il pomo d’oro / Corti / DiDonato - NOSPR
+Katowice Culture Nature Festival / Lament for What Was Lost / Il pomo d’Oro / Corti / DiDonato - NOSPR

 „Jephthah the Gileadite was a mighty warrior, but he was the son of a prostitute” – so begins the biblical story of Jephthah, who freed the people of Israel from the reign of the Ammonites.
 Before heading into battle, Jephthah vowed to sacrifice the first being that comes to greet him should he return home victorious.
 The one who greeted him was his only daughter.
 Jefte “did with her according to his vow that he had made”, but before doing so, he yielded to his only child’s request, which was that she could spend some time in the mountains, where she would weep at her virginity.
 According to Jewish tradition, Jephthah had to fulfil his vow because he showed hubris in failing to seek advice with jurists, who might have told him that the Torah forbade human sacrifice.
 However, some rabbis have found that it was not his daughter’s life, but her virginity that was offered as sacrifice – considering this enough of a punishment, as childlessness was considered shameful to Israelites.